SIG Sauer M17: History

 The XM17 prototype with 17-round magazine inserted.
 Brown triggers, levers, and catches were used only early in production.

 On January 19, 2017, the United States Army announced that the SIG Sauer P320 MHS variant had won the military's Modular Handgun System trials.

 The modified P320 was subsequently designated the M17 (Full-Size) and M18 (Carry) for U.S. military service.

-The M17 has better accuracy and ergonomics and tighter dispersion than the Beretta M9 and will be fielded more widely, being issued down to squad and fireteam leaders.
+The M17 has better accuracy, ergonomics, and tighter dispersion than the Beretta M9, and will be fielded more widely, being issued down to squad and fireteam leaders.

 Assessment recommendations

 The first annual report for the XM17/XM18 Modular Handgun System (MHS) program assessment recommended that the Army: